secretlint/secretlint/packages/@secretlint/secretlint-rule-no-homedir/README.md

 # @secretlint/secretlint-rule-no-homedir

-A secretlint rule that disallow to include user&#39;s homedir path.
+A secretlint rule that disallow to include user's homedir path.

+For example, The user homedir is `/Usrs/exampleuser`, then this rule check if `/Usrs/exampleuser` is included.

 ## Install